M507/Restless/README.md

 Restless implant = Client

 ### Status
-- Restless implants have been successfully tested on Windows7/10/12/16/19 and evaded detections on 10 :).
+- Restless implants have been tested on Windows7/10/12/16/19 and evaded detections on 10 :).
 - Restless implants bypass Windows Inbound firewall rules.
-- Server has a fully working CLI.
+- Server CLI.
 - Server sends encrypted messages, Caesar Cipher; it can be adjusted using the SHIFT parameter.
-- Server uses raw sockets to send customized ICMP-like packets as described below.
+- Server uses raw sockets to send customized ICMP-like packets.
 - Server supports Command 2 All bots.
-- Client can execute arbitrary commands.
-- Client can be shared by all team members (No need for team server).
+- All clients can be shared by all the red team members (No need for team server).
 - The final payload is 20.0 KB without modifications.
 - Integrated with pwnboard.